-Maths represents a culture-free way of describing concepts.
+Maths represents a (more-or-less) culture-free way of describing concepts.
+Also it allows predictions in a quantitive way.

 No human investigation can be called real science if it cannot be demonstrated mathematically Leonardo da Vinci the linear model of time is WRONG